NirajanKhadka/JobQst/README.md

 ---

-## What is JobLens?
+## What is JobQst?

-JobLens is a comprehensive job discovery and automation platform that streamlines job searching across multiple sources, provides intelligent job-profile matching, and offers powerful analytics through modern dashboard interfaces.
+JobQst is a comprehensive job discovery and automation platform that streamlines job searching across multiple sources, provides intelligent job-profile matching, and offers powerful analytics through modern dashboard interfaces.
 Built with a modular, scalable architecture supporting both CLI automation and interactive web interfaces.

 ### 🎯 **Perfect For:**
 - **Job Seekers** who want automated, intelligent job discovery and tracking